Dry Mouth

 You can relieve dry mouth symptoms by:

-• Avoiding drinks with caffeine, such as coffee, tea, and some sodas.
-Caffeine can dry out the mouth.
+- Avoiding or limit drinks with caffeine, such as coffee, tea, and some sodas.
+Caffeine can dry out the mouth and lead to dehydration.

-• Chewing sugarless gum or sucking on sugarless hard candy to stimulate saliva flow; citrus, cinnamon or mint-flavored candies are good choices.
+- Chewing sugarless gum or suck on sugarless hard candy to stimulate saliva flow; citrus, cinnamon, or mint-flavored candies are good choices.
 Some sugarless chewing gums and candies contain xylitol and may help prevent cavities.

-• Avoiding spicy or salty foods, which may cause pain in a dry mouth.
+- Being aware that spicy or salty foods may cause pain or a burning sensation in a dry mouth.

-• Avoiding tobacco or alcohol.
+- Not using tobacco or alcohol.
 They dry out the mouth.
-If you are a current smoker, consider quitting.

 Additional Resources

-TV personality Carrie Ann Inaba talks about her experience with Sjögren's syndrome; NIDCR shares the latest research on Sjögren’s and answers questions about dry mouth, a common symptom.
+TV personality Carrie Ann Inaba talks about her experience with Sjögren's disease; NIDCR shares the latest research on Sjögren’s and answers questions about dry mouth, a common symptom. - MedlinePlus: Dry Mouth

-The NIH National Library of Medicine's collection of links to government, professional and non-profit/voluntary organizations with information on dry mouth.
+The NIH National Library of Medicine's collection of links to government, professional, and non-profit/voluntary organizations with information on dry mouth. - Sjögren’s Foundation